 \subsection{Related Work}

 The work we develop lies at the intersection of two different lines of literature: graphical models for functional data and direct estimation of differential graphs.

-There are many previous works studying the structure estimation of a static undirected graphical model \citep{chow68approximating,Yuan2007Model,Cai2011Constrained,Meinshausen2006High,Yu2016Statistical,yu2019simultaneous,Vogel2011Elliptical}.
-Previous methods have also been proposed for characterizing conditional independence for multivariate observations recorded over time.
-For example, \cite{talih2005structural}, \cite{Xuan2007modeling}, \cite{amr09tesla}, \citet{le09keller}, \citet{song09time}, \citet{Kolar2010Estimating}, \citet{kolar09nips_tv_paper}, \cite{kolar09sparsistent}, \citet{Zhou08time}, \cite{yin10nonparametric}, \citet{kolar10nonparametric}, \citet{kolar2011time}, \citet{kolar10estimating}, \cite{Wang2014Inference}, \citet{Lu2015Posta} studied methods for dynamic graphical models that assume the data are independently sampled at different time points, but generated by related distributions.
-In these works, the authors proposed procedures to estimate a series of graphs which represent the conditional independence structure at each time point; however, they assume the observed data does not encode ``longitudinal'' dependence.
-In contrast, \cite{Qiao2015Functional, zhu2016bayesian, Li2018nonparametric, Zhang2018Dynamic} considered the setting where the data data are multivariate random functions.
-Most similar to the setting we consider, \citet{Qiao2015Functional} assumed that the data are distributed as a multivariate Gaussian process (MGP) and use a graphical lasso type procedure on the estimated functional principal component scores. \citet{zhu2016bayesian} also assumed an MGP, but proposed a Bayesian procedure.
+Many previous works have studied the structure estimation of a static undirected graphical model \citep{chow68approximating,Yuan2007Model,Cai2011Constrained,Meinshausen2006High,Kolar2012Consistent,Wang2016Inference,Vogel2011Elliptical,Sun2015Learning,Suggala2017Expxorcist}.
+Previous methods have also been proposed to characterize conditional independence for multivariate observations recorded over time.
+For example, \cite{talih2005structural}, \cite{Xuan2007modeling}, \cite{amr09tesla}, \citet{le09keller}, \citet{song09time}, \citet{Kolar2010Estimating}, \citet{kolar09nips_tv_paper}, \cite{kolar09sparsistent}, \citet{Zhou08time}, \cite{yin10nonparametric}, \citet{kolar10nonparametric}, \citet{kolar2011time}, \citet{kolar10estimating}, \cite{Wang2014Inference}, \citet{Lu2015Posta}, \citet{Geng2018Joint}, \citet{Geng2019Partially}, \citet{Tsai2020Nonconvex} studied methods for dynamic graphical models that assume that data are sampled independently at different time points but generated by related distributions.
+In these works, the authors proposed procedures to estimate a series of graphs that represent the conditional independence structure at each time point; however, they assumed that the observed data do not encode ``longitudinal'' dependence.
+In contrast, \citet{Wang2020Statistical} focused on graphical models for time series data, while \citet{Qiao2015Functional}, \citet{zhu2016bayesian}, \citet{Li2018nonparametric}, \citet{Zhang2018Dynamic}, \citet{zhao2021high} considered the setting where the data are multivariate random functions.
+Most similar to the setting we consider, \citet{Qiao2015Functional} assumed that the data are distributed as a multivariate Gaussian process (MGP) and use a graphical lasso type procedure on the estimated functional principal component scores. \citet{zhu2016bayesian} also assumed an MGP but proposed a Bayesian procedure.